W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/about.md

 I majored in business at university but always enjoyed messing around with computers.
 I wrote my first program on a BBC Micro we had at our school.
 I made it display my name infitnitely when an unsuspecting user touched the keyboard.
 Other things were displayed too.
 Around my studies I taught myself HTML and CSS.

-I enjoy building sites that are functional with substance over style.
-I practice modern techniques, research and data driven design.
+I'm a fan of simplicity, building websites that are functional with substance and style. '_If it doesn't make your site perfom better then leave it out mentality_' I practice research, testing and data driven design.

-My Father and Uncles are all business owners so having grown up around them I guess I have adopted their commercial mindedness and I approach web design with this same mindset.
-My aim is to deliver high quality designs to schedule, solve client problems and allow their users to have the best possible experience online.
+My Father and Uncles were all in business so having grown up around them I have adopted their commercial mindedness and I approach web design with this same mindset.
+My aim is to deliver high quality designs to schedule, solve client problems and allow users to have the best possible experience online.

 ### Get in Touch
 [hello@wailaw.me](mailto:hello@wailaw.me)

 ### My Scribbles
-I have a blog where I write about random things and stuff I've come across on the web that have helped me out with a task or offered some insight or some useful knowledge.
+I have a section on this website where I write about random things and stuff I have come across on the web that have enlightened me, helped with a task or offered some insight or some useful knowledge.
 These maybe be of interest.
 You can enjoy some of these short snippets [on my blog page >](https://w-a-i-l-a-w-8.github.io/)

 > ![Michael Pullman](/images/testimonial-pics/mike-100x100.jpg "Michael Pullman")